-Currently, the Building Department has a SharePoint website for all inspections.
+Currently, the Building Department has a MyCityInspector web site for all inspections.
 This shall be the first option when

 requesting an inspection.
 Access to the

-you can call the 24-hour inspection line at (303) 724-0676 to make a request.
+In the event of the inspection site being down the emergency inspection line can be used at (303) 724-0676 to make a request.
 You will be required to leave a clearly

 audible voice message containing all of the following information: permit number; your name and contact